 - Principal value then after the interest compounds = P + (P * i%) or P*(1 + i%).

 - Interest earned in 2nd compounding period = P*(1 + i%) * i%.

 - Principal value then after the 2nd period's interest compounds = P*(1 + i%)(1 + i%).

-- If the investment compounded monthly, then there would be twelve repeats of (1 + i%) in a year.
-The interest rate being applied is not the yearly rate.
+If the investment compounded monthly, then there would be twelve repeats of (1 + i%) in a year.
+The interest rate i% is not the yearly rate.
 It is the rate for only the compounding period - in this example the monthly rate.
 The 'true' yearly rate of return would be calculated from the the resulting (Principal at end) / (Principal at beginning) - 1 ... as if the interest compounding each month does not get paid, whether it does get paid or not.

-- These terms are usually used to describe term deposits, GICs and CDs.
+- These terms are used by banks to describe term deposits, GICs and CDs.
 They are meant to distinguish between

 - products that pay out the interest earned when it becomes payable, for you to invest elsewhere (regular), and

-- products that retain the interest and reinvest it (compound).
+- products that retain the interest and reinvest it within the product (compound).